Adldap2/Adldap2/docs/models.md

 How does it know if the model exists in AD?
 Well, when models are constructed from AD search results, the `exists` property on the model is set to `true`.

+It's also good to know, that when a model is saved successfully (whether created or updated), the models attributes are re-synced from your AD.

 ### Creating

 If you are sure the model **does not exist** already inside your AD, you can use the `create()` method: